-We offer three semesters of ASL.
+We now offer four semesters of ASL.
 We also offer courses on the linguistics of signed languages around the world, and topics courses such as Deaf Culture.
-For higher levels of ASL, see the FAQ below about taking online classes through UW-Milwaukee.

 Our ASL courses are interactive language classes that focus on both communicative language skills and learning to appreciate Deaf culture.
-These courses count towards the College of Letters & Science language requirement.
+These courses can be used to satisfy the College of Letters & Science language requirement.

 Look in the Linguistics section of the public course listings to see current offerings: